 A Local's Montenegro: Conversation with Jelena from Kotor

 Jelena Vujovic lives in an apartment inside Kotor's medieval walls that her family has occupied for three generations.
-She works at the Maritime Museum during the day and runs a small cooking class from her kitchen on weekends.
-We met at a kafana near the Clock Tower, where she ordered Turkish coffee and I ordered a beer, and she told me I'd ordered wrong.
+She works at the Maritime Museum by day and runs a small cooking class from her kitchen on weekends.
+Settle into a kafana near the Clock Tower, order a beer at 10AM the way most visitors do, and she'll tell you — kindly — that you ordered wrong.

 Why was the beer wrong?

-Because you're in Kotor and you ordered a Niksicko.
+Because you ordered a Niksicko.
 It's fine.
-It's our national beer.
-But if you're sitting in this kafana at 10AM, you drink Turkish coffee.
-The beer is for the evening when you sit on the waterfront and watch the sun go behind the mountains.
+It's the national beer.
+But sitting in a kafana at 10AM, you drink Turkish coffee.
+The beer is for the evening, when you settle on the waterfront and watch the sun drop behind the mountains.
 There's a rhythm here.
 The tourists don't know it, but the rhythm exists.

 What's the rhythm?